dimitriousss/sneakers/README.md

-# Shoe Store Database-based Dashboard with Excel
+# Shoe Store Dashboard with Excel

 ## Product line of a sneaker store key features depicted on a dashboard